maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 > * What is a DOI?
 Have you encountered this term before?
 > * Do I HAVE to publish my dataset?
 Is it the same as making the data publicly accessible?
 What about GDPR?
 > * Can I publish only my metadata?
-> * The data used in the exercise is publicly available, what if this was personal/sensitive/medical data?
+> * The data used in this exercise is publicly available and can be reused as per the licence, but what if this was personal/sensitive/medical data?
 How do researchers in that domain find data, evaluate its reusability, share data and collaborate?
+> * Can you search (think data discovery) for the datasets from your fellow participants in this course?
+Are they reusable, can you find such a dataset?
 > * Do you know of other data repositories?
+Can you download data from there, or make your dataset/metadata findable in those repositories?

 ## Reflection